ektawahi16/Buffer-Simulation-in-UNIX/README.md

 ## HEADER FILE - BUFFER.h

 It defines the basic structure of a buffer in the buffer cache.

-The defined integer constants are the possible values that the 'status' of the buffer may take:
+The defined integer constants are the possible values that the 'status' of the buffer may take-
-	Free	 - the buffer is free
+* Free	 - the buffer is free
-	Locked	 - the buffer is being used by a process Invalid	 - the buffer has invalid data
+* Locked- - the buffer is being used by a process
+* Invalid- the buffer has invalid data
-	DelWr	 - the buffer is marked for delayed write ProcWait - a process is waiting for this buffer to become free.
+* DelWr	 - the buffer is marked for delayed write
+* ProcWait - a process is waiting for this buffer to become free.

 The structure of a buffer comprises of:
-	blockNumber	- the disk block number of which it has content status		- the status of the buffer hash_next	- pointer to next buffer on the hash queue hash_prev	- pointer to the previous buffer on hash queue free_next	- pointer to the next free buffer on free list free_prev	- pointer to the previous free buffer on free list
+* blockNumber	- the disk block number of which it has content
+* status- the status of the buffer
+* hash_next- pointer to next buffer on the hash queue
+* hash_prev- pointer to the previous buffer on hash queue
+* free_next- pointer to the next free buffer on free list
+* free_prev- pointer to the previous free buffer on free list

 The possible functions of a buffer:
 	a default constructor